 As I pick my way along the craggy shoreline with the others, I realize I’m starting to notice things I’d otherwise overlook.
 My gaze is drawn to the minutiae of the coast: samphire sprouting from rocks, limpets that we prise from the rocks with a startling kick, the many shades and varieties of seaweed.

 “Did you know that barnacles have the longest penises proportionate to their size of any living creature?” asks Megan with a wry grin.
 “They are eight times their body length so they can reach one another.
 They are also hermaphrodites.”
 I shake my head in amazement.
 Megan, it turns out, has an inexhaustible stash of fascinating facts.

 Day is starting to fade swiftly, and our drenched bodies are now casting long shadows as we walk.
 The sea is receding in the golden glow of a summer afternoon.
 I’m cold to my core, bedraggled.
 Every muscle in my body aches, yet I can’t quite wipe the smile off my face: rarely have I felt so alive.

 Preseli Venture arranges half-day coasteering courses from its eco-lodge base, plus weekend and adventure holiday packages with bed and board.
 All activities include experienced guides and full equipment (wetsuits, helmets, neoprene socks and flotation jackets); bring your own swimsuit and towel.

-Based in Wales, Kerry is an award-winning travel writer and photographer who's written numerous guidebooks for Lonely Planet, and is the Telegraph’s expert for Wales.
-An adventure addict, she loves mountains, cold places and utter wilderness.
+Kerry Christiani is an award-winning travel writer, photographer, prolific Lonely Planet guidebook author, and the Telegraph’s expert for Wales where she's based.
+An adventure addict, she loves mountains, cold places and wilderness.